-The BIST mode functions as follows:
+BIST mode functions as follows:

 - 1. Set BISTEN LOW to begin test pattern generation.
-The transmitter begins sending bit rate ...1010... - Set either ENA or ENN LOW to begin pattern sequence generation (use of the Enable pin not being used for normal FIFO or system interface can minimize logic delays between the controller and transmitter). - 3.
-Allow the transmitter to run through several BIST loops or until the receiver test is complete.
-RP will pulse LOW once per

-BIST loop, and can be used by an external counter to monitor the number of test pattern loops.
+Transmitter begins sending bit rate ...1010... - 2.
+Set either ENA or ENN LOW to begin pattern sequence generation (use of the Enable pin not being used for normal FIFO or system interface can minimize logic delays between the controller and transmitter). - 3.
+Allow the Transmitter to run through several BIST loops or until the Receiver test is complete.
+RP will pulse LOW once per BIST loop, and can be used by an external counter to monitor the number of test pattern loops.